 - 1. Grayson College Police Department will provide students and employees with programs designed to promote the awareness of rape, acquaintance rape, and other sexual assaults. - 2.
-The Grayson College Police Department's Community Awareness and Resource Team unit will conduct sexual assault programs for students and employees that are aimed at preventing and reporting sexual assaults, preserving evidence, and identifying special services to assist survivors of sexual assaults.
+The Grayson College Police Department will conduct sexual assault programs for students and employees that are aimed at preventing and reporting sexual assaults, preserving evidence, and identifying special services to assist survivors of sexual assaults.